mathspp/mathspp/pages/02.blog/04.pydonts/idiomatic-sequence-slicing/item.en.md

 # Slicing with negative indices

-If you've read my previous article, you will have seen how indexing works with negative indices.
+If you've read my previous Pydon't, you will have seen how indexing works with negative indices.
 Slicing can also use them, and the logic remains the same: we just draw the bar that selects the elements that are